Area Attractions near Russell, Kansas

 Russell is located approximately 60 miles west of Salina, 35 miles north of Great Bend, and 25 miles east of Hays.
 Along Interstate 70, Russell is the half-way point between, Denver, Colorado and Kansas City, Kansas.
 Russell has excellent transportation facilities provided by Highway 40, 281 and Interstate 70.
-Rail service is provided by Union Pacific Railroads, and the City maintains a modern airport with a 5,500 ft. concrete surfaced and lighted runway, taxiway and parking apron. a system, approximately 55 miles of paved streets, a library, the Deines Cultural Center and 160 acres of city parks, which includes the Municipal Golf Course, Memorial Park Complex, and Duke Johnson Swimming Pool.
-For more information about area events and activities, visit the Russell Area Chamber of Commerce website.
+Rail service is provided by Union Pacific Railroads, and the City maintains a modern airport with a 5,500 ft. concrete surfaced and lighted runway, taxiway and parking apron.
+Approximately 55 miles of paved streets, a library, the Deines Cultural Center and 160 acres of city parks, which includes the Municipal Golf Course, Memorial Park Complex, and Duke Johnson Swimming Pool.
+For more information about area events and activities.

 Wilson Lake is an oasis in the dry prairies of Western Kansas.
 The waters which flow into Wilson Lake have many unique properties because of the limestone through which they flow.

 The lake has high salt content which allows it to support some types of fish, such as the striped bass, which are native to the ocean.
 Limestone also filters the waters, making Wilson the clearest lake in Kansas, and a great location for scuba diving and other water sports.

 A more relaxing venture can be had via the Bur Oak Nature Trail located below the dam at Lake Wilson.
 A short, 3/4 mile nature trail, walkers and hikers alike will find this an enjoyable opportunity.
 Information about the surrounding ecosystem us provided.